 If you’re experiencing pain that’s not controlled by ibuprofen or Tylenol, it could be a sign of a greater complication than a minor toothache or jaw discomfort.
 If the pain continues, call our office so we can identify the problem and alleviate your pain.

 If you’re experiencing swelling, it’s vital that you contact us immediately.
 In certain cases, swelling, especially if under the tongue, can be dangerous.
 If there’s difficulty breathing or the swelling makes it difficult to swallow, you should contact 911.
 These conditions can be life-threatening in certain circumstances.

 Having a tooth knocked out is a common dental injury that needs immediate dental care.
 If possible, find the tooth, and most importantly, DO NOT TRY TO CLEAN IT!

 If it’s still in the mouth, try to push it gently back into place.
 If it’s not in the mouth, it can be placed back into the socket (dirt and all!), or put the tooth in a zip-lock bag or another container with milk (or your own saliva) to preserve it.

 If you’ve cut part of your mouth or lip, apply firm pressure with a gauze or clean cloth to ease the bleeding.
-Dr. Bobbitt suggests using a cold compress to help relieve pain and minimize any swelling of the affected area.
+We suggest using a cold compress to help relieve pain and minimize any swelling of the affected area.
 If the bleeding continues after 15 minutes, contact us for immediate care and we’ll thoroughly examine the area.